 - Cartridge pads: These cartridge style replacement inserts can be post mounted on Shimano Dura-Ace 7900.
 The cartridge brake shoe has been built to the specs and quality of the original pads on the braking system for compatible Shimano road disc calipers.
 The delivered pair can be used on either the rear or front braking systems.

-- Pad compound: The brake pads are using a new compound that is more long-lasting.
-The pad compound is formulated for bike braking surfaces using carbon rims.
+- R55C rubber: The brake pads are using a new compound, R55C rubber that is more long lasting.
+The pad compound is formulated for Shimano rim brakes on alloy rims.

 - Brake shoes are not provided

-The Dura-Ace BR-7900 road bike brake pads have high endurance.
-While making steel downhill rides or making a fast turn-on unfamiliar road terrain- these replacement pads offer great reliable performance.
-A closer look at the rubber compound illustrates its specialty, as they can be used on carbon rims too.
-Installation was fairly easy too, thanks to the cartridge style adjustability feature.
-We did not make any additional adjustments to the brakes after the installation of the adjusting knob, fit the cable back to where it was located earlier.
+These Shimano BR-7900 Dura-Ace road bike brake pads have high endurance.
+While making steep downhill rides or fast turns on unfamiliar road terrain- these replacement pads offer great reliable performance.
+A closer look at the rubber compound illustrates its speciality, as they can be used on carbon rims.
+Installation was fairly easy, thanks to the cartridge style adjustability feature.
+We did not make any additional adjustments to the brakes after installation of the adjusting knob.
+Only the cable was fitted back to where it was located earlier.

 Shimano lives up to its reputation again, delivering excellent braking performance with little or no wear.
 Since they are ideal replacement pads for road bikes, they can be fit on a wide range of Shimano models.
-The brake pads have been designed to work silently.
-Moreover, it does not wear & tear too quickly.
-This is one of the most suitable brake pads that you can use for road biking.
-Its performance is very satisfactory & works quite well in both wet & dry conditions.
+These Shimano pads offer silent braking too.
+We certainly consider them amongst the ideal brake pads for use in road biking which work well in both wet and dry conditions.

 9. Kool-Stop KS- VBHDL: V-type brake pads for threaded post systems; dual compound delivers high performance in all weather